farrel/simplecheck/README.md

 If a check fails a `Simplecheck::CheckFailed` exception is raised.

+Simplecheck is compatiable with Ruby 2.0.0 and above only.

 ## Installation

 Simplecheck is available as a Rubygem installable via [gem install simplecheck](http://rubygems.org/gems/simplecheck).